-Our infrastructure for telemonitoring applications is based on a combined hyperdatabase system [4] and Grid environment [5].
-It supports the definition and execution of processes on top of (web) services but also allows to implement continuously running processes for analyzing, processing, and managing data streams in real-time.
-Since processing data streams for evaluating the patient's health state requires the invocation of computationally intensive services, Grid concepts are exploited to support the distributed computation on top of heterogenous resources.
-Therefore, the different data streams coming from the various sensors of a patient are distributed within the Grid for parallel processing.
+Our infrastructure for telemonitoring applications is based on a combination of a hyperdatabase system [7] and a service grid environment [8] as illustrated in Fig. 2.
+From hyperdatabases, we take the support for the definition and execution of processes on top of (web) services but also the possibility to implement continuously running processes for analyzing, processing, and managing data streams in real-time.
+Since processing data streams for evaluating the patient's health state requires the invocation of computationally intensive services, grid concepts are exploited to support the distributed computation on top of heterogenous resources.
+Therefore, the different data streams coming from the various sensors of a patient are dynamically distributed within the grid for parallel processing.
 Finally, the streams have to be joined in order to combine different sensor signals for rating medical relevance.
-The combination of process management and Grid concepts allows for the composition of existing services and for the efficient distribution of single service invocations within the Grid.
+The combination of process management and grid concepts allows for the composition of existing services and for the efficient distribution of single service invocations within the grid.